-Chasing Voices tells the extraordinary life journey of controversial ethnographer John Peabody Harrington.
+Chasing Voices tells the extraordinary life story of controversial ethnographer John Peabody Harrington.
 Beginning in 1907, Harrington crisscrossed the United States frantically searching and documenting dying Native American languages.
 For the next 50 years, this became his obsession.
 Harrington amassed over a million pages of notes on over 150 different tribal languages.
 Some of these languages were considered dead until his notes were discovered.

 Today tribes are accessing the notes, reviving their once dormant languages, and bringing together a new generation of language learners in the hope of saving Native languages.

-Release: April 2021
+Release: April 29, 2021

+Daniel Golding graduated from San Francisco State University receiving a BA in Film Production and a minor in American Indian Studies.
+He is an award winning filmmaker and founded Hokan Media LLC in 1997 as a means to produce social issue documentary and narrative films.
 His films have screened both nationally and internationally.
-He recently finished Decade of Dominance-The Warriors, a feature length documentary on the San Pasqual High School football team, the only high school football team from a Native American reservation to win a Sate Championship in 11-man football.
+He recently finished Decade of Dominance-The Warriors, a feature-length documentary on the San Pasqual High School football team, the only high school football team from a Native American reservation to win a Sate Championship in 11-man football.
 Dan participated in the prestigious 2010 WGBH-Boston Producers Workshop and teaches hands-on digital filmmaking workshops to at-risk tribal youth through Hokan Media Digital Filmmaking Academy and has done workshops through out California, Arizona, and Washington.